-Our guide to cooking the perfect steak is one of the most popular on our site, and the fact that’s visited by over a million people a year would suggest cooking a slab of beef is something you take seriously – and rightly so.
-The thing about steak is that everyone has a just-so idea of how they like it served, from what shade of pink is most acceptable, to whether béarnaise sauce beats peppercorn.
+Our guide to cooking the perfect steak is one of the most popular on the Good Food site and the fact that it’s visited by over a million people a year would suggest cooking a slab of beef is something you take seriously.
+Rightly so!
+The thing about steak is that everyone has a just-so idea of how they like it served, from what shade of pink is most acceptable, to whether Béarnaise sauce beats peppercorn.
 But aside from quality of meat, the most crucial element of creating a perfectly cooked steak is having access to a searingly-hot pan – and that's where the stovetop griddle comes in...

 What should I buy?